 Who are some notable clients?

 Scan Source, Hales Jewelers, Beija Flor Jeans, Novus Advisors, Paragon Bank, The Peace Center, Upstate Allianace, Drift, Town Magazine, At Home Magazine, Country Living, Where Women Create, WNC Magazine, and Local Pallette Magazine.
 I've worked for noted artists such as Carl Blair, Patti Brady, Paul Yanko, Emily Jeffords, Joseph Bradley, Joe Everson, and many others.
-Recently, I photographed SC Attorney General candidate William Hurlong and Congressional candidate, Dan Hamilton.
+Recently, I spent 5 days with the cast of the broadway play Miss Saigon creating a series of portraits.

 Have you won any awards?